rossmacarthur/upon/README.md

 - The [`syntax`][syntax] module documentation outlines the template syntax.
 - The [`filters`][filters] module documentation describes filters and how they work.
 - The [`fmt`][fmt] module documentation contains information on value formatters.
-- The [`examples/`](https://github.com/rossmacarthur/upon/tree/trunk/examples) directory in the repository contains concrete code examples.
+- In addition to the examples in the current document, the [`examples/`](https://github.com/rossmacarthur/upon/tree/trunk/examples) directory in the repository constains some more concrete code examples.

 ## Features